 According to Newzoo, the mobile gaming industry is expected to hit $100 billion by 2021, achieving a decade of double-digit growth.
 And it generated more than 50% of the global games market last year.
-Mobile games have become a real honeypot, and more indie developers and publishers are dreaming about making a new Pokemon Go.
+Mobile game development have become a real honeypot, and more indie developers and publishers are dreaming about making a new successful mobile game - like Pokemon Go.

 But what makes a mobile game successful?

-We encouraged the best mobile game developers to share their best practices.
-Leading industry brands such as GameAnalytics, Lab Cave, Kolibri Games, Unity, Wooga and Boyarin discussed core elements of a successful mobile game: marketing approaches, communication with users, and, of course, game monetization opportunities.
+We encouraged the best mobile game publishers to share their best game development practices.
+Leading industry brands such as GameAnalytics, Lab Cave, Kolibri Games, Unity, Wooga and Boyarin discussed core elements of successful mobile game development: marketing approaches, communication with users, and, of course, game monetization opportunities.